What is your personal anime golden age?

 Thank you for joining me on this trip down memory lane!
 What is your personal anime golden age?

-11 replies on “What is your personal anime golden age?”
+11 responses to “What is your personal anime golden age?”

 The years centered around Mushishi contain some fantastic anime!
 My anime golden years are probably the same as yours.
 Kaiba is another high point.